The New Modified Keto Diet: Keto 2.0

 Does Keto 2.0 start with an Induction?

 Every formal keto diet we’ve reviewed and researched has started with some sort of induction phase.
 During induction, carb intake is cut dramatically, sometimes to as low as 10 grams of carbs or less per day.
 This allows the body to burn through carb stores faster, so you get into ketosis and start burning fat for fuel more quickly.
 The induction phase lasts two weeks, after which you typically increase carb intake to the levels suggested for Keto 2.0.
-It is during these two weeks that the “flu-like” symptoms mentioned previously.
+It is during these two weeks that the “flu-like” symptoms mentioned previously may occur.

 As such, this diet may not be for everyone, which is why a program like Noom that uses a personalized approach may be best.
 We love that the program offers custom meal plans, 1:1 coaching, educational tools, and exercise tracking to help users lose weight for good.
 Make sure to check outNoom‘s free trial offer if you want to try out the program for yourself.